hillhao/PYNQ-project/Pynq_Z1_overlay/readme.md

       d, save the tcl file when the implement process is finished, using the following instruction (choose your own path and tcl file name):
       write  F:/xil_pro/Pynq-Z1_081902bk/bitstream/new_overlay.tcl

+      e, copy the bit file and tcl file into the PYNQ board, you can invoke the overlay and do what you want to do.

 # 2. Design and implement